What is the Young Advocates Programme?

 The Young Advocates Programme (YAP) is a unique programme for high school students to gain hands-on experience in a non-profit setting.

 Through the intensive programme, Young Advocates engage in all areas of our work, from the provision of legal and psychosocial support to refugees, to anti-human trafficking research and advocacy.
 Young Advocates also receive one-to-one personal coaching and mentorship from our highly-qualified international staff lawyers and policymakers, helping students develop important skills, knowledge, and experience as they begin applying for university courses.

 Who can apply?

-YAP is open to select students who have Hong Kong residency and are aged between 14 – 18 years old.
-The programme is aimed at students interested in a career in law, human rights, government, social policy, or NGO management generally.
+YAP is open to students who have Hong Kong residency and are aged between 15 – 18.
+Young Advocates should have a keen interest in human rights law, NGO management and refugee rights.
+The programme is aimed at students interested in a career in law, psychology, social sciences, human rights, politics, or NGO management generally.

 How do I apply?